Design comparison

 display: none !important

 ?
-It isn't in my stylesheet.0@dusan-bPosted almost 2 years ago@MCoton Hi, I'm glad I could help.
+It isn't in my stylesheet.0@dusan-bPosted about 2 years ago@MCoton Hi, I'm glad I could help.
 I have just noticed that my browser extension uBlock Origin is causing the container to be hidden.
 This is only because the class name contains the word "advert", wow.
 When I change the class name in dev tools, the content is displayed normally again.
 Interesting...
 I would maybe consider changing the class name to avoid excluding users like me from accessing the page content. :)

 Also, could I have solved the alignment of the prices without resorting to "flex"?